alco-company/mortimer-bellis/WORKLOG.md

 * add punches
 * refactor CSV
-* test touchstart on iPad
+* test touchstart on iPad - was SW update on iPad!
 * don't show 'import' on contextmenu where it's not applied
+* add export payroll data

 ### 29/4/2024